Creating Komodo Asset Chains

 Please refer to Asset Chain Parameters for a full list of parameters to customize the characteristics of your blockchain.

 Part II: Connecting the Second Node

-On the second node you issue the same command, with two key differences.
-You will use the first node's IP address, and you will include an additional setting that initiates mining on this node,
+On the second node you issue the same command, but with a key difference.
+This time, use the first node's IP address.

 These are the coins you will later distribute to your community, using either our native DEX, BarterDEX, or our decentralized-ICO software (coming soon), or on any other third-party exchange.

 You can check the contents of the wallet by executing the following command in the terminal: